 When developing the vision, a product manager sets the goals for the product and defines specifications.
 A well-specified product vision answers the following questions:

 - What is the user persona (personas) for the product?

 - How can we measure the success of the product?

 Geoffrey Moore also recommends keeping the vision short.
 As he puts it, “If one cannot test the product vision with an elevator pitch, then it is not ready yet.”
-For example, Amazon’s vision is “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and endeavors to offer its customers the lowest possible prices.”
+For example, Amazon’s vision is “to be Earth’s most customer-centric company, Earth’s best employer, and Earth’s safest place to work.”

-Once you have the vision, it must be translated into a specific strategy.
+Once you have the vision, know the market, and understand customers’ needs, a specific product strategy has to be formulated accordingly.
 While a vision defines the goals for a product, strategy describes a way to achieve them and sets main milestones.
 This must be a clear and realistic plan for the team that works on a product.

 An effective product strategy defines the main features of a product, users and their needs, and key performance indicators (KPIs) that the product must meet.

 Product strategy is typically documented in a written roadmap form that would allow a team to control the work at all stages.
 A roadmap is a tool that provides a framework for a team with a timeline and specific actions, illustrates the vision, goals, and the current state of product development.

 Here, we explain a product roadmap in a nutshell